Yipsy Ojeda: Club career

 Born in Santiago, Chile, Ojeda began her career with Universidad de Chile.
 In 2008, she joined Colo-Colo and played for them until 2014, winning nine league titles and the 2012 Copa Libertadores Femenina, which consequently led the team in the 2013 International Club Championship.
 She was the first ever team captain in the club history.

 After stints with Santiago Morning (2015) and Universidad de Chile (2016–17), she moved to Colombia and played for Cúcuta Deportivo.

 She returned to Universidad de Chile, performing as the team captain, before moving abroad again and signing with Brazilian side 3B da Amazônia in March 2019.

 In the same year, she moved to Europe.
 In Spain, she has played for CFF Cáceres, coinciding with her compatriot Bárbara Santibáñez, Santa Teresa, CD Parquesol and CD Femarguín.

 In July 2023, she renewed her contract with CD Femarguín.

 International career

 In 2008, Ojeda represented Chile U17 in the South American Championship.
 She also has represented the under-20 team.

 In 2017 and 2018, she was short-listed in the senior team for the Copa América.

 In November 2017, she represented the Chile futsal team in the Copa América in Uruguay.

+Managerial career

+Ojeda has worked as football coach.
+At the same time she has played for Femarguín, she has coached the B-team.

+In February 2026, Ojeda assumed as sporting director of the Femarguín youth system.

 Personal life

 She graduated as both a physiotherapist at Duoc UC and Job safety analyst.

-She has also worked as football coach.